symonkipkemei/Pesa_Mfukoni/README.md

 - Load live data into the database
 - Load database in a online server
 - add account_currency column to account table
+- set up a budget appropiation system that tracks monthly income in relation to consolidated fund.

 **complete**
 - Design database